Loading...

 Choose Whole Grain Bread

-Opt for whole grain or multigrain bread instead of white bread to slow down the digestion and absorption of carbohydrates.
+Opt for whole grain or multigrain bread instead of white bread.
+These contain more fiber, which can help slow down the absorption of sugars.

-Include a source of protein with your meal, such as a boiled egg or a serving of Greek yogurt, to help stabilize blood sugar levels.
+Consider adding a source of protein or healthy fat to your meal, such as a boiled egg, avocado slices, or a handful of nuts.
+These additions can help stabilize blood sugar levels.

-Consider reducing the portion size of your peanut butter toast to help minimize the spike.
+Be mindful of the portion size of your peanut butter toast to avoid consuming excess carbohydrates.

 healthspan-mbl